 How does this apply to governments?
 To individuals?
 Each sovereign nation may adopt its own laws, which may be applied within its borders and within territories under its control.
 One of the essential powers of sovereignty is the power to punish those who transgress the law, including the power of capital punishment.
 Our laws come from the British tradition, under which, during the Medieval period, there were some 200 capital offenses.
 This led to bizarre spectacles, including that of pickpockets happily working the crowds gathered to watch the execution of other pickpockets.

 Fortunately, American law has evolved such that there are commonly only two capital offenses: murder and treason.
 While kidnapping, under some circumstances, may also invoke capital punishment, these two are our primary remaining capital crimes.
-Our society has devolved to the point that it is difficult to imagine anyone being prosecuted for, let alone being put to death for, treason, such “old fashioned” values having fallen out of fashion among the self-styled cultural and political elite whose default position is to apologize for and criticize, rather than to defend, America.
+Our society has devolved to the point that it is difficult to imagine anyone being prosecuted for, let alone being put to death for, treason, such “old fashioned” values having fallen out of fashion among the self-imagined cultural and political elite whose default position is to apologize for and criticize, rather than to defend, America.

-With the fall of the Soviet Union, Soviet archives were opened and it was discovered that the late Senator Teddy Kennedy (Democrat of Massachusetts, misnamed “Lion of the Senate”) actually contacted the KGB (Soviet intelligence) through an intermediary Democrat Senator in 1984 tried to enlist their aid to defeat Ronald Reagan and his arms control policies.
+With the fall of the Soviet Union, Soviet archives were opened and it was discovered the late Senator Teddy Kennedy (Democrat of Massachusetts, misnamed “Lion of the Senate”) actually contacted the KGB (Soviet intelligence) through an intermediary Democrat Senator in 1984 tried to enlist their aid to defeat Ronald Reagan and his arms control policies.
 Kennedy hoped to pave the way for a Kennedy presidency.
 While there is no known evidence they took him up on his offer, it’s hard to imagine a sitting US Senator committing a similar transgression during WWII not being tried for treason, but now it’s a completely different matter.
 This was known–by the media and the Department of Justice–during Kennedy’s lifetime.
-It was also known, and widely suppressed, by the Democrat/Socialist/Communist media.
+It was also known, and widely suppressed, by the Democrat/Socialist/Communist media propaganda arm.

 ERRARE HUMANUM EST (To Err–Sin–Is Human):